edgedb/rfcs/text/1004-transactions-api.rst

 Connections and Pools
 ---------------------

-Instead of exposing a TCP connection to the user we use a set wrapper
+Instead of exposing a TCP connection to the user we use a set of wrapper
 classes:

 .. code-block:: python